Muay Chaiya

+The unique feature that stands out for Muay Chaiya is the incorporation of low stance, an erected 45-degree triangle guard, and dynamic footwork.
+Further, Muay Chaiya fighters also train to shift from one position to the other utilizing it's agile footwork to close in or create gap between opponent thus earning the nickname "Tha Dee Chaiya" (Graceful Movement, Chaiya).

 Muay Chaiya has both of offensive and defensive techniques.
-Offensive techniques are throwing, smashing, grappling, and breaking.
+Offensive techniques are throwing, pinning, grappling, and breaking.
 Defensive techniques are dodging, pushing, and blocking.
-Muay Chaiya also has a specific step called Yang Sam Khum.
+Muay Chaiya also has a specific footwork called Yang Sam Khum.
 The word “Yang” refers to walk, while the word “Sam” refers to three, and the word “Khum” refers to a point.
 Yang Sam Khum uses three steps to change the position of the front and back legs.
 The key advantage of Yang Sam Khum is its speed and precision.